|

 better effect than the cheese standing alone.
 Cover your ears, animal

-friends, for I am also about to condone eating the occasional dead bird.
+friends, for I am also about to condone eating the occasional bird.

 Poultry, especially the dark meat, is a rich (yet very cheap) source of